kbrandon17/LicenseSpring-SampleProjects/README.md

 # LicenseSpring-SampleProjects
 Currently a work in progress.
-More samples are being worked on and will be pushed when finished
+More samples are being worked on and will be pushed when finished.

 # Available Tutorials/Sample Code:
 ## C++

 <details>
 <summary>C++ Tutorials</summary>
-<br> C++ Tutorial: Basic getting up and running with the SDK
+<br> C++ Tutorial: Basic getting up and running with the SDK - Code [here](C++/chatbot.cpp)
 <br> C++ Tutorial: Create simple mechanism for end users to "log in" to your application
 <br> C++ Tutorial: Offline Licenses
 <br> C++ Tutorial: Working with Custom Fields and Device Variables